Open / Private Network Rules

 Every request you make to view a website involves lots of data to be transferred from the server hosting the website to your machine.
-All this is done in milliseconds, so any manipulation to your request won’t derive your attention.
+All this is done in milliseconds, so any manipulation of your request won’t derive your attention.
 Edward Snowden, a former NSA employee.
 Recently released a book called ‘Permanent Record‘.
 Where he explains how network monitoring works, and how is the NSA involved in it.
 According to the book, whenever a request contains the broad selection of keywords that were selectively chosen by the NSA, your traffic will be directed through NSA servers, giving them the ability to use exploits based on your browser to track your activities, access your mic, and camera(s).

 Benefits of a VPN

 VPN is very effective if you want to maintain a high level of privacy.
-Not all VPNs are equally private, make sure that you sign-up to a VPN that follows a strict no-log policy.
-No-log policy is the practice of not recording activity/server logs which can reveal users’ activities.
+Not all VPNs are equally private, make sure that you sign-up for a VPN that follows a strict no-log policy.
+No-log policy is the practice of not recording activity/server logs that can reveal users’ activities.
 Benefits of a VPN… VPN conceals your IP address and masks it with an IP that is provided from a remote location.
 VPN can bypass censorship of content based on your geo-location.

 Red Flags And Possible Attacks

 There are many dangerous ways your system and information can get compromised while using the internet.
-It is hard to be fully secure, but taking small steps to make your self more secure and learn network management, will grant you peace of mind.
+It is hard to be fully secure, but taking small steps to make yourself more secure and learn network management, will grant you peace of mind.
 Here are some popular attacks that you can be aware of…

 Evil Twin can also be done on public WIFIs, it can be a ‘Starbucks WIFI’ but in reality, it is someone framing the WIFI to get you to connect to it.
 To avoid such an attack is hard.
-Try to regularly turn off your WIFI once your outside of your home, and try to avoid using banking, or any personal information gateways in a public WIFI.
+Try to regularly turn off your WIFI once you are outside of your home, and try to avoid using banking, or any personal information gateways in a public WIFI.

 Packet Sniffing is when an attacker receives/collects data that are related to your network activity, being able to see what websites you visit, and the information you enter.
-If your connected to a public WIFI, the information that you will type (passwords, emails, links, etc.) will be decrypted and easily read by the attacker.
+If you are connected to a public WIFI, the information that you will type (passwords, emails, links, etc.) will be decrypted and easily read by the attacker.